 - Don’t worry if you don’t have the exact amounts of ingredients.
 This type of dish is pretty forgiving.
 You can use more mango, less red pepper, skip cilantro etc. Adjust to your preferences.

-WHAT TO SERVE FRESH MANGO SALSA WITH?
+WHAT TO SERVE FRESH MANGO PICO DE GALLO WITH?

 Unlike a blended salsa that has a runny texture, this salsa is almost like a salad and it goes well with most Mexican meat and seafood dishes, especially grilled.
 Try it on chicken or fish tacos, quesadillas, fajitas or burritos.